Asymptotic Linearity of Consumption Functions and Computational Efficiency: Proofs

-Before proving Theorem \ref{thm:linear}, we first proceed heuristically to motivate what the value of $\bar{c}(z)=\lim_{a\to\infty}c(a,z)/a$ should be if it exists.
+Before proving Theorems~\ref{thm:AL_finite} and \ref{thm:AL_inf}, we first proceed heuristically to motivate what the value of $\bar{c}(z)=\lim_{a\to\infty}c(a,z)/a$ should be if it exists.
 Assuming that the borrowing constraint does not bind, the Euler equation \eqref{eq:xi} implies

 where $\xi=c(a,z)$.
-Multiplying both sides by $a^\gamma$, setting $c(a,z)=\bar{c}(z)a$ motivated by \eqref{eq:cbar}, letting $a\to\infty$, using Assumption \ref{asmp:regular} (regular variation), and interchanging expectations and limits, it must be
+Multiplying both sides by $a^\gamma$, setting $c(a,z)=\bar{c}(z)a$ motivated by \eqref{eq:MPC_lim}, letting $a\to\infty$, using Assumption \ref{asmp:regular} (regular variation), and interchanging expectations and limits, it must be

 Dividing both sides by $(1-\bar{c}(z))^{-\gamma}$ and setting $x(z)=\bar{c}(z)^{-\gamma}$, we obtain